nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/security-improvements-faq.md

 Nuxeo Online Services will request a <a href="#what-is-a-token">token</a> instead of your password in order to authenticate.

 {{#> callout type='info'}}
 This only impacts command line tools and APIs.
 It doesn't change the way you login to Nuxeo Online Services when using your browser, for instance when accessing Nuxeo Studio.
+Our tools and APIs can accept either your username or your email address when being requested for a username.
 {{/callout}}

 #### Preparing for Change